Claude Vs. ChatGPT: Which AI Chatbot Should You Use?

 First, the theoretical test. to compare these models in coding and general intelligence.

-We'll analyze their performance using SWE-bench Verified for coding and MMLU/GPQA Diamond for general intelligence (writing and day-in, day-out tasks you’d expect the AI assistant to perform, like drafting emails and answering questions).
+We'll analyze their performance using SWE-bench Verified for coding and GPQA Diamond for general reasoning (the graduate-level knowledge and problem-solving that underpins everyday tasks like drafting emails and answering tough questions).

 Coding Performance (SWE-bench Verified)